-Marc A. Garcia (he/him) joins the Sociology Department in the Maxwell School of Citizenship and Public Affairs as a tenure-track assistant professor in fall 2021.
-At Syracuse University, Garcia will teach classes in Minority Aging and Health including, Racial/Ethnic Disparities in Health and Healthcare.
+Marc A. Garcia (he/him) is a tenure-track assistant professor in the Sociology Department in the Maxwell School of Citizenship and Public Affairs.
+At Syracuse University, Garcia teaches classes in Minority Aging and Health including, Racial/Ethnic Disparities in Health and Healthcare.

 Prior to joining Syracuse University, Garcia was an assistant professor at the University of Nebraska-Lincoln from 2018-21 where he taught Physical Health Disparities and Sociology of Health Care and Health Professions.

 Garcia’s research is organized around two interrelated themes that seek to explain health disparities across the life course in the United States and Mexico to better inform the development of actionable and culturally appropriate health policies.
 The first focuses on physical and cognitive health disparities among older racial/ethnic and immigrant adults.
 The second explores longevity and mortality outcomes among older Latinx subgroups.
 His work has been instrumental in highlighting the heterogeneity among older Latinxs by furthering our understanding of how nativity, country of origin and immigration experiences intersect with gender to create unique trajectories of functional and cognitive impairment for foreign-born people who migrate to the United States in late life.